sz3lp/SentientZone/README.md

 # Start application (systemd unit installs as sz_ui.service)
 sudo systemctl start sz_ui.service
 ```

+This single command installs SentientZone so setup feels as effortless as installing a Nest thermostat.

 The installer assumes the project will be placed in `/home/pi/sz` and will run
 under the `pi` user.
 To override these defaults set the environment variables